Battle of Ushant (1782)

-The Third Battle of Ushant or the action of 20–21 April 1782 was a naval battle fought during the American Revolutionary War, between a French naval fleet of three ships of the line protecting a convoy and two British Royal naval ships of the line off Ushant, a French island at the mouth of the English Channel off the northwesternmost point of France.
+The Battle of Ushant or the action of 20–21 April 1782 was a naval battle fought during the American Revolutionary War, between a French naval fleet of three ships of the line protecting a convoy and two British Royal naval ships of the line off Ushant, a French island at the mouth of the English Channel off the northwesternmost point of France.
 This was the third battle that occurred in this region during the course of the war.

 Background

 Despite the American Revolutionary War breaking out in North America, the fighting soon spilled over into Europe and the East Indies between the British and the French.
 The British had received intelligence that the French were dispatching a small fleet from Brest, which was destined for the Indian subcontinent to supply Pierre André de Suffren's fleet in his campaign to recapture French possessions previously captured by the British in the Seven Years' War and secure naval supremacy in the region against a British fleet under the command of Edward Hughes.
 Vice-Admiral Samuel Barrington set out to sea with a fleet consisting of twelve ships of the line along with three frigates in hopes of capturing the convoy before it could leave European waters, setting sail on 5 April 1782 from Portsmouth harbour.

 On 20 April the fleet was northeast of Ushant when the frigate HMS Artois under the command of Captain John Macbride informed the rest of the fleet after sighting the French convoy.
 Barrington then made the signal for the 84-gun ship of the line HMS Foudroyant in the lead under Captain John Jervis to give chase to the French fleet.
 The French convoy consisted of nineteen transport ships and the 64-gun Actionnaire armed en flûte and bound from Brest to the Île-de-France.
 They were escorted by the 74-gun Protecteur and Pégase, and the frigates Indiscrète and Andromaque.
 At sunset Foudroyant managed to sail far ahead from her fellow warships, and near enough to the French fleet to identify them as a convoy.
 The squadron soon afterwards separated, and the largest ship, the 1,778-ton Pégase, which Foudroyant was pursuing, also bore up.